Skip to content

 FileSystem

-The agent context has a FileSystem, which defaults to the Nous project directory.
-If you want to use the code editing agent on another local repo then set the RunAgentConfig.fileSystemPath property, or alternatively set the NOUS_FS environment variable to the repository path.
+The agent context has a FileSystem, which defaults to the Sophia project directory.
+If you want to use the code editing agent on another local repo then set the RunAgentConfig.fileSystemPath property, or alternatively set the SOPHIA_FS environment variable to the repository path.

 Project Info